 The Special Collections Department at the University of Louisiana at Lafayette provides scanning services for research and scholarly use.
 Special Collections offers both self-service scanning and scanning done by staff.

-- Self-service scanning with the overhead scanner is free of charge.
+- Self-service scanning with the overhead scan and microfilm scanner are free of charge.

 - Photocopying and digitization of archival material and manuscript collections are done by staff for researchers for a fee.

 Special Collections will not duplicate entire collections for patrons.
 Special Collections currently does not provide services for scanning oversized materials or producing photographic prints.
-Fees must be paid before digitization, and processing may take up to two weeks upon receipt.
-All requests for digitization require the completion of a Digitization Request Form in order to proceed.
+Fees are due before digitization, and processing may take up to two weeks upon receipt.
+All requests for digitization require the completion of a Digitization Request Form to proceed.

 Special Collections will digitize physical materials from donors for free if the digitized copies are to be donated to the Archives.
 Donors may receive up to two free requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
 Requests exceeding two copies will be applied to the regular fee structure.